Saqib-19x/Celetel-docs/docs/index.md

 Statuses described with 'final status' are final delivery reports – no further delivery reports will be sent for the message.
 Statuses described with 'temporary status' are of two kinds:

 - Queued on SMSC usually means that there was some problem delivering the message to the mobile phone, and further DLRs will follow.
-- Queued on SMSC means that HORISEN Bulk Service sent the message to the destination network.
+- Queued on SMSC means that Celetel Bulk Service sent the message to the destination network.

 DLR Mask set for each sent message can be a combination of these values.
 For example, 1+2+16=19 means that all the final statuses will be reported (DELIVERED, UNDELIVERED, REJECTED).
 DLR Mask 19 is recommended.